 How Credit Utilization is Calculated

 The most important factor when considering your credit mix is just how much debt you have on revolving accounts compared to the maximum amount you’re allowed to charge.
-This is referred to as your credit utilization ratio or your balance to limit ratio.
+This is referred to as your credit utilization ratio (also referred to as balance-to-limit ratio or debt-to-credit ratio.)
 It’s a very simple calculation to figure it out.

 Revolving Debt vs. Installment Debt